 It is also important to keep in mind that often, drugs like heroin and cocaine contain filler agents and mixers.
 In Mecklenburg County and throughout North Carolina, this will not be a consideration or mitigating factor in determining the total weight in your possession.
 If you are charged with trafficking in 14 grams of heroin, it won’t matter if the drugs aren’t technically 100 percent pure heroin.
 You will still face the penalties associated with a Class E felony for drug trafficking.

-At Randall & Stump, PLLC, we know the devastating impact a drug conviction can have on your permanent record, especially if you have no prior criminal history.
+At Randall & Stump, Criminal Defense Attorneys, we know the devastating impact a drug conviction can have on your permanent record, especially if you have no prior criminal history.
 And with mandatory minimum prison sentences attached to a conviction, even a first offense drug trafficking charge in Charlotte needs to be taken seriously and addressed by veteran drug trafficking lawyers.